benaskins/entity_mapper/README.md

 Add this line to your application's Gemfile:

-    gem 'entity_mapper'
+    gem 'entity_mapper', :github => 'benaskins/entity_mapper'

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install entity_mapper
+I'll move it to rubygems when the API is stable.

 ## Usage